hoangduytran/blender-manual/manual/extensions/index.rst

 ========

 A manifest is a file with all the meta-data required for an extension to be processed.
-This example is a good start point to the `blender_manifest.toml` that should be inside the .zip.
+This example is a good starting point to the `blender_manifest.toml` that should be inside the .zip.

   .. code-block:: toml